altustek/decaf/content/authors/mayuresh/_index.md

 - Consultants
 ---

 Mayuresh (Gene) is the founder and principal of Altustek LLC.
 His interests are in Venture Capital and early stage investing in technology companies and currently works and invests with [TiE Boston Angels](https://boston.tie.org/tiebostonangels/).
-His current technical interests are in using AI/ML in Electronic Design Automation (EDA) and learning about opportunities in the [RISC-V](https://www.riscv.org) space.
 Mayuresh has worked for 20 years in the semiconductor industry, mostly with [Analog Devices](https://www.analog.com) [(ADI)](https://finance.yahoo.com/quote/ADI/) as a Digital Physical Design Engineer(PD) and an EDA expert at its offices in San Jose CA, Austin TX and Norwood MA.
 Mayuresh also has been a Linux enthusiast for over 20 years and has hands on application expertise in various flavors of linux and its applications from embedded devices to data centers.